 Companies that create software, applications, and websites want to ensure that their products are well-received by the general public.
 The best way to accomplish this goal is to discover what people consider a good user experience.
-And the best way to find out this information is to hire researchers.
+The best way to find this information is to hire researchers.

 This article details what the average UX researcher’s salary looks like.
-After we touch upon what a UX researcher does, we’ll present UX salary data broken down by factors such as location, employer and industry, experience, and more.
-We’ll round out the information with a discussion of potential extra benefits and perks, then talk about how you can boost your UX researcher salary by taking an online UI UX program.
+After we touch upon what a UX researcher does, we’ll present UX salary data broken down by location, employer and industry, experience, and more.
+We’ll round out the information with a discussion of potential extra benefits and perks, then talk about how you can boost your UX researcher salary by taking an online UX/UI program.

 So, what’s a UX researcher?